jsdoc/jsdoc.github.io/content/en/tags-augments.md

 ---
 tag: augments
-description: This object adds onto a parent object.
+description: Indicate that a symbol inherits from, ands adds to, a parent symbol.
 synonyms:
     - extends
 related: